Aquamars/DNNwebportal/README.md

 ### Update webportal from container ###

+* Need set `.git-credentials` in first
 * on `91% additional asset processing` will take a monent to build
+* Will automatically git pull, install module, package and update Web

 example :
 ```